syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### Custom command

+To define a custom command, you need to specify following properties.
+* `execute`: a method to be execute.
-To define a custom command, you need to specify the combination of key gestures(`gesture`), a method to define whether the command can be executed at the moment(`canExecute`) and a method to execute the command(`execute`).
+* `canExecute`: a method to define whether the command can be executed at the moment.
+* `gesture`: the combination of key gestures.

 To explore the properties of custom commands, refer to [Commands](/js/api/diagram "commandManager:commands")

 The following code example illustrates how to define a custom command.